Thaddeus of Warsaw: Reception

 Thaddeus of Warsaw went through at least 84 editions, including translations into French and German.
 The German edition was praised by Tadeusz Kościuszko, the inspiration for the "Thaddeus" of the title and a hero of the American Revolution, and earned Porter a ladyship from the King of Württemberg.
 The book was responsible for the name of Warsaw, North Carolina (founded c.
 1838).
-The character of Thaddeus Sobieski was the namesake of Thaddeus Lowe (b.
-1832), the father of aerial reconnaissance in the United States, and Pembroke Somerset was the namesake of Pembroke, Kentucky (est. 1836).
+The character of Thaddeus Sobieski was the namesake of Thaddeus Lowe (born 1832), the father of aerial reconnaissance in the United States, and Pembroke Somerset was the namesake of Pembroke, Kentucky (established 1836).
 Porter came to be so disregarded that the editor of an 1897 edition of Porter's diary took it for granted that her readers would not have heard of her and a 1905 edition of Thaddeus was published as part of a series on Half-Forgotten Books.

 It was thought by Olga S. Phillips (1940), author of Isaac Nathan's biography, that the character of Thaddeus was based on Nathan's father Menachem Mona Polack (Moses Monash the Pole) who was thought to be the illegitimate son of King Stanisław August Poniatowski and his Jewish mistress Elżbieta Szydłowska.
 Phillips claims that Jane Porter used to call Isaac Nathan 'Thaddeus' when touching his face as a child.